tomarra/tomarra.github.io/_posts/2014-05-28-Lenovo-Wins-Business-Laptops.markdown

 **Hardware**

-While not a slim as the ultrabooks being sold currently in stores its still a smaller and lighter footprint then past Lenovo do-it-all machines.
+While not a slim as the "ultra books" being sold currently in stores its still a smaller and lighter footprint then past Lenovo do-it-all machines.
 With a 14 inch screen I don’t know how much smaller they could have made it as there is not a lot of extra plastic around the screen or keyboard.
 It’s easy to throw into a backpack and almost forget that it’s there.

 **Ports**